 Hala Bartje Desk Lamp

-Materials: Pale yellow painted aluminium lampshade and brass rod.
+Materials: Pale yellow painted round & rounded metal base with a built-in switch.
+Pale yellow brass rod.
 Nickel-plated brass knee joint.
+Pale yellow painted aluminium lampshade.
 Black plastic top.
-Pale yellow painted round metal base.
-Bakelite socket.
+Bakelite E14 socket.

 Height: 22,5 cm / 8.85”